helloturbine/turbine-docs/docs/exceptions/exception-types.md

 Turbine found a receipt in WMS with no vendor SKU.

+## 1116: Found a receipt in WMS but missing Purchase Order in Turbine.

+A receipt was found in WMS without an associated Purchase Order in Turbine.
+A Purchase Order was automatically generated to rectify this.

+## 1117: Node in WMS not found in Turbine.

+A Node in WMS was not found in Turbine.

+## 1118: Found a receipt in Trackstar with no vendor.

+A receipt for a purchase order was found in WMS but no vendor was associated with it.
+A vendor was automatically generated to rectify this

+## 1202: Sku in WMS not found in Turbine.

+A SKU that was in WMS was not found in Turbine.

 ## 1205: Invoice Item without matching Vendor SKU.

 An invoice item was created for a purchase order without a matching vendor SKU.